Prevention and Species

 Inspecting for Raccoon Damage

 This lesson consists of key facts and clues that will help you decide if the damage you are seeing could have been caused by this animal.
 These are key clues but they aren’t necessarily complete.
-(Humans are learning more all the time and animals change their habits too).
-But it should give you some pointers to at least help you rule out this species as a suspect in your situation.
+(Humans are learning more all the time and animals change their habits, too.)
+The information should give you some pointers to at least help you rule out this species as a suspect in your situation.

 Habitat: All over.
 Raccoons can be found in wooded and urban environments.
 They are highly adaptable.
 They live in trees, chimneys, sewers, attics, under sheds and porches etc.

-Activity: Nocturnal/dormant periods during winter months when weather is at extremes.
+Activity: Nocturnal (night) /dormant periods during winter months when weather is at extremes.

-Procreation: Mating occurs once a year in January and February.
-3 to 5 young are born 6 weeks later.
+Reproduction: Mating occurs once a year in January and February.
+Three to five young are born 6 weeks later.
 The father does not assist in raising the young.
 In fact, if a male finds young raccoons, he will eat them.

-Signs: Avg.
-Hole Size: 4 inches in diameter minimum.
+Signs: Average hole size is 4 inches in diameter minimum.
 See vent photo below.
-Photo by Stephen Vantassel.

-Damage to Lawn/Garden: Raccoon like grubs (and worms) as much as skunks do.
+Damage to lawn/garden: Raccoon like to eat grubs (and worms) as much as skunks do.
 However, raccoons tend to peel the sod off the soil to get at the grubs.
 Skunks, by contrast, just dig a hole where the grub is.
 I also understand that raccoons can strip a corn husk like a human.
 Sweet corn is a special favorite.

 Feces: Raccoons will often create toilet areas, which may be found inside or outside the house.
 The photo at right is of a toilet found on a roof.
-Photo by Stephen Vantassel.
 Often raccoons living in attics will defecate on the roof before entering the home.
-You will find the feces on the flat portions or in the drainage area between two roofs (See photo) .
-Otherwise, the feces may be found inside the attic usually well away from the nesting area.
+You will find the feces on the flat portions or in the drainage area between two roofs.
+Otherwise, the feces may be found inside the attic, usually well away from the nesting area.
 The toilet areas may also be identified by the brown staining on the ceiling.
-Be sure to take appropriate precautions when in close proximity to these toilets.
-Isolated droppings like the photo to the right will look similar to a dogs.
+Be sure to take appropriate precautions when in close proximity to these latrines.
+Isolated droppings will look similar to a dog’s.
 Look for evidence of raccoon food particles in feces such as hairs, corn, etc. (Be careful when handling feces.
-They may contain eggs of the worm Baylisascaris procyonis which can cause severe injuries to people).
+They may contain eggs of the worm Baylisascaris procyonis, which can cause severe injuries to people).

 Gnaw Damage: Raccoons have sharp pointed teeth.
-So when they bite you will see definite indentures in the item.
+When they bite, you will see definite indentures in the item.
 In contrast, rodents have four major front teeth.
 You will see items scraped more than bitten with a ridge line (which is the gap between the front teeth) noticeable.
 Note photo of a piece of wood which was bitten by a raccoon.
-Photo by Stephen M. Vantassel
+Photo by Stephen M. Vantassel.

 Tracks: Get a book on animal tracks.

-Special Abilities: Raccoons have an incredible ability to climb.
-They have been known to climb, downspouts, steel I beams (Wayne A. Langman gets credit for the last one), cables, ropes, corners of buildings.
+Special abilities: Raccoons have an incredible ability to climb.
+They have been known to climb downspouts, steel I beams, cables, ropes, and corners of buildings.
 Don’t underestimate their ability to climb.

-Safety: Raccoon feces can harbor eggs of Baylisascaris procyonis a rather dangerous roundworm.
-To learn more, visit disease pages on http://icwdm.com Raccoons are also a vector species for rabies.
+Safety: Raccoon feces can harbor eggs of Baylisascaris procyonis, a rather dangerous roundworm.
+To learn more, visit Disease pages on http://icwdm.org.
+Raccoons are also a vector species for rabies.

 ©2005 Stephen M. Vantassel